 Or is it?
 What’s the real secret to understanding how to get rid of a sweet tooth?

-In previous training videos you can click here to watch, I’ve talked about how eating regularly and meeting your emotional needs will greatly decrease the cravings for sugary food.
+I’ve talked about how eating regularly and meeting your emotional needs will greatly decrease the cravings for sugary food.

 And in this video today we will dig deep into the pleasure principle of healthy eating.

 Let me put it very simply – food satisfaction is addicting.

 And to really make this specific principle practical to your life I will add the following – food satisfaction, especially content fullness, is highly pleasurable and addicting.